 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Extended 90 minutes session: £90.00

-In addition to being a trained and BABCP accredited CBT therapist, I am a drug and alcohol counsellor, a BACP registered counsellor, a Counselling Psychology Trainee at the end of my training, and an integrative psychologist.
-I have 10 year's experience in therapeutic work and seven year's experience in the NHS.
+In addition to being a trained and BABCP fully accredited CBT therapist, I am a drug and alcohol counsellor, a BACP registered counsellor, a Counselling Psychology Trainee at the end of my training, and an integrative psychologist.
+I have 13 year's experience in therapeutic work and 8.5 year's experience in the NHS.
 I would like to tell you a little about how I work and what a first session might look like.

 My practice is based on an integrative, pluralistic blending of possibilities from several frameworks, including CBT, Gestalt, Compassion Focused Therapy, ideas from psychodynamic practice, with a person-centred, humanistic core.
 I practice primarily as a CBT therapist with the NHS part of the week but CBT can be practised integratively in more ways than might be assumed.

 For example, it is a misconception that CBT therapists pay no attention to childhood and current context; childhood experiences are often how we got to where we are now and most people's issues are an understandable response to their current context.
 CBT does not when practised in a humanistic framework, place blame on the individual for how they are feeling.
 We do look at transference and counter-transference but it is not the basis of the therapy as it might be in psychodynamic practice.
 CBT also looks at the connections not just between thoughts and behaviour, but also the relationships between these, emotions, and what is felt in the body.